Purdue-CS193/homework-0-saatb/index.md

+# Avyam's First CS193 Homework!
+My favorite things about CS193:
+- PSO is optional
+- Lecture is short and only once a week
+- I get to learn important tools for computer science
+- The TAs ^_^

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.